JoseLucasQA/JoseLucasQA/README.md

 <img src="https://github.com/devicons/devicon/blob/v2.16.0/icons/react/react-original.svg" width="40" height="40"/>
 <img src="https://github.com/devicons/devicon/blob/v2.16.0/icons/vscode/vscode-original.svg" width="40" height="40"/>

-- 😎 Analista de Testes: Possuo experiência em planejamento, elaboração e execução de testes em diferentes níveis, tais como testes unitários, de integração, de sistema e aceitação do usuário.
-Tenho experiência em homologações manuais e automatizadas, tanto frontend quanto backend;
+- 😎 Test Analyst: I have experience in planning, preparing and executing tests at different levels, such as unit, integration, system and user acceptance tests.
+I have experience in manual and automated approvals, both frontend and backend;

-- 👨‍💻 Linguagens: Tenho conhecimentos em C, PHP, JS, HTML, CSS, Python e MySQL, sendo capaz de desenvolver soluções em cada uma dessas linguagens;
+- 👨‍💻 Languages: I have knowledge in C, PHP, JS, HTML, CSS, Python and MySQL, being able to develop solutions in each of these languages;

-- 🛠 Frameworks: Laravel, Lumen, React-Native, Bootstrap e RobotFramework;
+- 🛠 Frameworks: Laravel, Lumen, React-Native, Bootstrap and RobotFramework;

-- 🦾 Trabalho em equipe: Sou um profissional colaborativo, capaz de trabalhar em equipe e ajudar os colegas sempre que necessário;
+- 🦾 Teamwork: I am a collaborative professional, capable of working in a team and helping colleagues whenever necessary;

-- 🔧 Ferramentas: Tenho amplo conhecimento no Postman, Dbeaver, VSCode, Git, Stopligth, Docker, Azure Devops entre outras que sempre usamos no dia-a-dia de um QA;
+- 🔧 Tools: I have extensive knowledge in Postman, Dbeaver, VSCode, Git, Stopligth, Docker, Azure Devops among others that we always use in a QA's day-to-day routine;

-- 🖱 Sistemas Operacionais: Windows, Linux, MacOS, Android e IOS;
+- 🖱 Operating Systems: Windows, Linux, MacOS, Android and IOS;

-- ✏ Metodologias Agéis: Scrum e Kambam;
+- ✏ Agile Methodologies: Scrum and Kambam;

-- 📗 Arquiteturas: MVC e APIRest;
+- 📗 Architectures: MVC and APIRest;

-## Contatos
+## Contacts

 <div>
     <a href="https://www.instagram.com/jlucas.msantos/" target="_blank">